goldenstein64/lua-var-track/README.md

   - `data: data` holds the new reference data
   - `var: variable` holds the variable that was referenced

-Diagnostics in trackers created with `tracker:block()` aren't passed to their parent tracker.
+Diagnostics in trackers created with `tracker:scope()` aren't passed to their parent tracker.

 ## Gotchas